Going Away? Top Ten Tips for Your Cat’s Care

 With lockdown easing in most places around the world, travel plans are starting to re-emerge.
 The excitement of a trip can sometimes be tinged with anxiety when thinking about leaving your cat at home.
 To make sure you and your kitty are ready, Cat in a Flat has put together the following checklist of how to prepare for your cat’s care before going away.

-1. Decide what kind of care your cat needs
+1. Decide what kind of care your cat needs when going on holiday

 Before arranging cat care, it’s vital to assess what level of attention your kitty will need while you’re away.
 For most cats, a daily or twice-a-day visit from a cat sitter will be enough.
 Each visit should include replenishing food and water bowls, cleaning the litter tray and playing with your furry friend.
 If your kitty is the affectionate type then cuddle time should be factored in too.